5 Smart Ways to Use the Latest Stimulus Payment

 Pay Your Taxes

-The deadline for filing 2019 taxes has been extended to July 15, 2020.
-But if you know or suspect you’re going to owe money, use the stimulus check to pay your taxes.
+The deadline for filing your 2020 taxes is quickly approaching.
+If you know or suspect you’re going to owe money, use the stimulus check to pay your taxes.
 It’s definitely not the most satisfying way to spend it, but giving it right back to the federal government will free up money in your budget to pay for other things.

 Share with Others